steezeburger/steezeburger.github.io/source/_posts/rust-hierarchical-configuration.md

 ## Final Solution

-The final solution required adding a separate struct to handle the command line arguments, along with a helper from `Serde` that let's use skip serialization of values if they are `None`.
+The final solution required adding a separate struct to handle the command line arguments, along with a helper from `Serde` that skips serialization of values if they are `None`.

 ```rust
 // cli.rs